WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 We have made our own app called Portal and it contains everything you'll ever need for sideloading, and additionally has direct downloads to ESign, Feather, GBox and Scarlet inside the app itself!

-## Unsupported Methods

-We don't support other guides that use services such as NextDNS as those have limits, and apps will revoke if you pass that query limit.
-They will not teach you on how to use Portal, are not accurate and don't have all needed information.

-The madNS Config Profile uses NextDNS and is paid for by donators.

 ## Privacy

 You can view the privacy report [here](https://nch.pl/s/rKBAY59pNcX5bpJ/download?path=%2F&files=maDNS%20Config%20Profile%20Privacy%20Report.pdf&downloadStartSecret=5en4k2r6yuv)